Health & Nutrition

 Looking for foods that will leave you feeling full without empty calories from fat and sugar?
 Add pulses — including dried peas, beans, chickpeas, and lentils — to your diet.
 These superfoods are both naturally high in fibre and a rich source of protein — two nutrients that create satisfying meals and snacks, helping with weight control.

 Pulses are also low in fat and saturated fats and, as for all plant-based foods, are cholesterol-free.
-They are also rich sources of many nutrients that can be low in weight management diets, including fibre, folate, iron, and potassium.
+They are also rich sources of many nutrients including fibre, folate, iron, and potassium.

 Including pulses in your diet is easier than you think.